George de La Hèle: Music and influence

-La Hèle's masses, his most considerable surviving compositions, all use the parody technique, and each announce the polyphonic model on which they are based in the table of contents of the book.
+La Hèle's masses, his most considerable surviving compositions, all use the parody technique, and each announces the polyphonic model on which they are based in the table of contents of the book.
 The models include works by Josquin, Cipriano de Rore, Thomas Crecquillon, and Lassus.
 All of the sources are motets; unlike many composers of parody masses, he avoided secular songs as sources.

 La Hèle was evidently highly regarded, certainly by Philip II, and the publication of his masses was an unusually opulent one – but Plantin's business sense was sufficient to require La Hèle himself to buy forty copies of his own book to help with the cost of printing (although at a discount: 16 florins instead of the usual price of 18).
 The work sold better than expected, and as a result many copies of this particular publication survive.
 Most of La Hèle's other music existed in manuscript copies kept in the library of the Palacio Real, but when the entire complex was destroyed by fire on Christmas Eve, 1734, it was all lost.
 Some of the lost music is known from an inventory of 1585, and includes motets, Passion settings, mass sections, and Lamentations.

 His entire surviving output – ten compositions – has been published in series 56 of Corpus mensurabilis musicae (two volumes).